turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Numbered steps with guidelines:
 ```
-Create a new table and documentation for the [resource type] using the following guidelines.
+Your goal is to create a new Steampipe table, including necessary code and documentation for the <resource_type>.

+Please follow these steps to complete the task:

 1. Review the other tables and their documentation for similar services and resources to learn Steampipe table standards and guidelines.
 2. Use the `go doc` command to get the API details from the SDK.